ekaneeraj/uups-contract/README.md

 Also, you can also store private key by creating a keystore wallet to avoid adding private key in .env file.
 To create keystore wallet you can following steps:

-1. Run script to create new wallet and import your priavte key
+a.
+Run script to create new wallet and import your private key

 ```bash
 cast wallet import defaultKey --interactive
 ```
 here, defaultKey is wallet name

-2. verify if wallet added
+b. verify if wallet added
 ```bash
 cast wallet list
 ```

-1. Get testnet ETH
+3. Get testnet ETH

 Head over to [faucets.chain.link](https://faucets.chain.link/) and get some testnet ETH.
 You should see the ETH show up in your metamask.

-3. Deploy
+4. Deployment

+a.
+DeployBox
 ```
 forge script script/DeployBox.s.sol --rpc-url $SEPOLIA_RPC_URL --private-key $PRIVATE_KEY --broadcast --verify --etherscan-api-key $ETHERSCAN_API_KEY
 ```